stephenh/stephenh.github.com/data-binding-review.markdown

 I've used and built several data binding options and was recently reconsidering property objects dressed up in some of Scala's magic as a potentially elegant approach.

-While doing so, I also flushed out descriptions of other approaches I've used or seen before as well:
+While thinking about how they'd work, I decided to write up descriptions of other approaches I've used or seen before as well to compare against.

+So, in this post, I'll briefly compare data binding via:

 * OGNL
 * Bindgen
 * Property Objects
 * Scala Property Objects
-* Lift/Scala Functions
+* Lift/Scala Inline Functions

 Granted, these are all admittedly very biased towards the Java platform.